elleracompany/craft-cookie-consent/FEATURES.md

 ![Overview](https://raw.githubusercontent.com/elleracompany/craft-cookie-consent/master/docs/overview.png)

 ## Acknowledgements
-Plugin Icon designed by Trinh Ho from Flaticon
+Plugin "cookie" used in the Icon designed by Trinh Ho from Flaticon